JAlcocerT/JAlcocerT/content/blog/biz-podcasts-and-docs.md

 7. Some [Astro data fetching](https://docs.astro.build/en/guides/data-fetching/) example
 8. [Image Options](https://docs.astro.build/en/guides/images/) examples: raw and optimized
 9. [Data fetching](https://docs.astro.build/en/guides/data-fetching/), so that you can reference content, like your docker-compose.yml public on github, so that others can edit them.
+10. A progress line bar on the top of the posts to show how much you have left

 {{< callout type="info" >}}
 Have a look to [Astro free Themes](https://astro.build/themes/11/?search=&price%5B%5D=free) from time to time to get ideas